BlackPythonDevs/blackpythondevs/policies/paying-for-things-and-getting-reimbursed.md

 ## How payment is handled

+### WISE

+You can request payment via Wise.
+This payment type is limited in all countries.

+Wise Payments require the following information:

+* email address or username associated with the account

+### PayPal

+You can request payment via paypal.
+This is often the fastest way to recieve reimbursement but is limited in some countries.

+PayPal Payments require the following information:

+* email address or username connected to the PayPal account

 ### Direct payment

 Direct payment is the preferred method.
 You can request an invoice to be paid by Black Python Devs.
 This is great when payment can be handled via wire transfer.